 Made stock articles (input via `submit_stock_article.py` into `content_sources`) usable as a source for AI learning.
 Three layers of changes:

-- Frontend: Added a "Stock Articles" tab to the AiLearningTab.
-Multi-select checkboxes, select all/clear all.
+– Frontend: Added a “Stock Articles” tab to the AiLearningTab.
+Multiple selection via checkboxes, select all/deselect all.

 – Frontend: New `content-sources` API route created (with session authentication).

-After implementation, two agents, "Code Verification" and "Logic Verification," were run in parallel.
+After implementation, two agents ran in parallel: “Code Verification” and “Logic Verification.”

 Finding 1: Ghost Table `x_accounts`

-Logic Verification Agent reported: "There's a FK from `persona_id` in the `x_accounts` table, but CASCADE isn't set.
-Nullify is required."
+Logic Verification agent reported: “There’s an FK from `x_accounts` to `persona_id`, but CASCADE isn’t set.
+Nullification is needed.”

 Human: “It’s a ghost.”

-Performed a full repository grep.
+Searched the entire repository.
 Appeared only in schema/documentation in `inspire-frontend`.
 Zero occurrences in `x-growth-automation`.
-Actual X integration was done via the `connected_accounts` table. `x_accounts` was a ghost with only its definition remaining in the schema.
+Actual X integration is done via the `connected_accounts` table. `x_accounts` was a ghost left in the schema definition.

-Immediately excluded it.
-Recorded in comments: "legacy table, not used in codebase."
+Immediately excluded.
+Recorded “legacy table, not used in codebase” in comments.

 Finding 2: Authentication Loopholes

-Code Verification Agent reported: "In `ai_learning.py`, the API Key verification has a `pass` statement for mismatches.
-The request is being bypassed."
+Code Verification agent reported: “In `ai_learning.py`, the handling for API Key mismatch is `pass`.
+Requests are being let through.”

 if expected_key and x_api_key != expected_key: